go-2-production/GoKatas/README.md

 - **Community Contributions**: GoKatas welcomes contributions from the Go community.
 You can submit your own katas, propose improvements to existing katas, or suggest additional test cases.
 This collaborative approach fosters knowledge sharing and continuous improvement.

 Get ready to sharpen your Go programming skills with GoKatas!
-Clone the repository, pick a kata, and start coding your way to Go mastery.
+Clone the repository, pick a kata, and start coding your way to Go Mastery.
 Happy coding!